 Once a student has sat a task the School is unable to modify marks to take into account the possible effects of illness or domestic situations.
-During examinations if a student is ill or experiences a misadventure they should make contact with either the Manager of School Operations or the Director of Teaching and Learning to seek advice prior to sitting their examination.
+During examinations if a student is ill or experiences a misadventure they should make contact with either the Faculty Coordinator or Managers of School Operations to seek advice prior to sitting their examination.

 Under no circumstances are students to assume a request will be granted.
-No request will be granted without the approval of the Manager of School Operations.
+No request will be granted without the approval of a Faculty Coordinator or Manager of School Operations.
 Assessment items are not to be rescheduled until approval is given.
 No exceptions will be made.